stefanhapper/politix/README.md

 Politix
 ========================

-Welcome to Politix - a news aggregation application based on the Symfony2 PHP framework.
+Politix is a news aggregation application based on the Symfony2 PHP framework.